trailblazer/blog9/README.md

 ## Editor

-The workflow for this example is designed using the Trailblazer PRO editor.
+The workflow for this example is designed with our [Trailblazer PRO](https://pro.trailblazer.to) editor.

 ![BPMN2 diagram with TRB flavoring for a blog post moderation workflow.](https://github.com/trailblazer/blog9/blob/main/doc/moderation-version-10.png?raw=true)

+This is still WIP and will soon look less clumsy.

 ## Notes